 The Black Butte Agreements, as amended, provide the Company, through TMI, with exclusive use and occupancy of any part of the property that is necessary for exploration and mining activities for an initial term of 30 years, which can be extended by the Company for additional periods of 10 years by giving prior notice within the time specified in the agreements.
-The Black Butte Agreements also provide for surface lease payments and advance minimum royalty payments to be paid to the lessors, in total of approximately US\$12,400,000 in cash (schedule Payments 1), and a Net Smelter Returns ("NSR") royalty of 5% after commencement of commercial production, if any.
+The Black Butte Agreements also provide for surface lease payments and advance minimum royalty payments to be paid to the lessors, in total of approximately US\$12,400,000 in cash and a Net Smelter Returns ("NSR") royalty of 5% after commencement of commercial production, if any.
 At any time after completion of a feasibility study, the Company has the right to buydown the maximum 5% NSR to 2% by making payments to the lessors in total of US\$10,000,000.

-On December 11, 2020, per the original 2011 agreement, the Company gave the owners notification to exercise a purchase option in the agreement on the basis that they had finalized the technical report.
+On December 11, 2020, per Black Butte Agreements, the Company gave the owners notification to exercise a purchase option in the agreement on the basis that they had finalized the technical report.
 At each owner's sole option, by June 12, 2021, they could elect to transfer title to all or part of their interest of the mine property to the Company who had to accept.
-If an owner chooses not to elect this option, the Company would be required to pay the owner US\$150.00 per acre per year for the owner's mine property as well as pay all property taxes assessed during the term of the lease.
-Before June 12, 2021, one of the property owners agreed to sell the property to the Company with agreement executed in July 2021.
-The remainder of this owner's property remains governed by the original terms of the surface use agreement described above.
-A second owner opted not to sell requiring the Company to begin paying the owner US\$4,293 annually over the next twenty years beginning in June 2021.
+An owner opted not to sell requiring the Company to begin paying the owner US\$4,293 annually over the next twenty years beginning in June 2021.